 We employed qualitative content analysis in a systematic review of the coverage of physical science uncertainty in the NAS.
-Most countries plan to publish both NAS (overarching guidance document) and National Adaptation Plans (specific adaptive measures and delivery responsibility).
-By June 2012, 14 NAS have been adopted in Europe.
+Most countries plan to publish both NAS (overarching guidance document) and National Adaptation Plans (outline of specific adaptive measures and delivery responsibility).
+By June 2012, 14 NAS had been adopted in Europe.
 Of these, we have considered only those available in English.
-The NAS covered are for: Belgium, Denmark, England, Finland, France, Germany, Hungary, Netherlands, Scotland and Wales (see Table 1 for more details on these NAS).
-The NAS of Scotland, Wales and England are considered separately because of the UK's devolved legal system.
+These are the NAS for: Belgium, Denmark, England, Finland, France, Germany, Hungary, Netherlands, Scotland and Wales (see Table A in Online Resource 1 for more details on these NAS.
+The NAS of Scotland, Wales and England are considered separately because of the UK's devolved legal system).
 The progress and implementation of the adaptation strategy and delivery frameworks vary across countries and their strategies vary substantially in terms of their level of detail.
 Yet they can be considered sufficiently comparable in all important respects.

-We developed a novel uncertainty assessment framework for comparing the different countries' approaches to the inclusion and communication of uncertainty and science.
-The framework is based on the integration and modification of the concept of the "cascade of uncertainties" and the NUSAP methodology.
-The NUSAP method (Funtowicz and Ravetz, 1990) was originally designed to combine quantitative assessments of uncertainty (the Numeral, its Unit and the Spread) with qualitative judgements (Assessment and Pedigree).
-It thus allows for a systematic consideration of the different dimensions of uncertainty (van der Sluijs et al., 2005).
+We developed a novel uncertainty assessment framework for comparing the different countries' approaches to the inclusion and communication of physical science uncertainty.
+The framework is based on the integration and modification of the concept of the "cascade of uncertainties" and the NUSAP methodology (see Fig. 1 for the conceptualisation of the framework).
+The NUSAP method (Funtowicz and Ravetz 1990; van der Sluijs et al. 2005b) was originally designed to combine quantitative assessments of uncertainty (the Numeral, its Unit and the Spread) with qualitative judgements (Assessment and Pedigree).
+It thus allows for a systematic consideration of the different dimensions of uncertainty (van der Sluijs et al. 2005b).

 Our uncertainty assessment framework considers Numerical values (Do strategies assign numbers to the climate projections and uncertainties they mention?), Spread (Do strategies use ranges to convey the climate information rather than one deterministic number?), Substantiation (To what extent are NAS transparent about the foundation of the science communicated within them?) and Depth (To what extent do NAS take account of the various sources of uncertainty using the outcomes from the cascade of uncertainties?).
 Substantiation was assessed in terms of source of information (extent of references to other information sources within NAS), climate scenario (extent and clarity of specific information on climate scenario used) and model projections (level of explicitness about which climate model was used to create projections in NAS).
-Each category was scored to facilitate comparison as follows: 2 Points - information has been included in detail in the strategy, 1 Point - required information for a given category has been mentioned, but without further detail or explanations possibly also containing inconsistencies or lack of clarity.
-0 Points - no information at all has been provided.
-The scores were then averaged firstly for the three criteria under Substantiation and then for all of the four main categories of the framework to generate an overall score for each NAS.
-Depth incorporates the concept of the cascade of uncertainty as described by Wilby and Dessai (2010) which helps to assess identified sources of uncertainties in the NAS.
-The uncertainties multiply as they pervade different levels of the cascade from future society, greenhouse gas (GHG) emissions, climate model, regional scenario, impact model, local impacts to adaptation responses (Wilby and Dessai, 2010).
-We decided to omit the final level in the cascade, adaptation responses, as they will be more central to the National Adaptation Plans than to the NAS.

-&lt;sup>1 To date Northern Ireland does not have a NAS and can thus not be included.
+1 To date Northern Ireland does not have a NAS and can thus not be included.